alibaba/BladeDISC/docs/developers/runtime_abstraction_layer.md

 environments.
 The context implementation consists of the above three major parts.
-Currently, we have TF context implementation, which is used to be integrated with TensorFlow (both CPU & GPU), and base context implementation, which is used to be integrated with Pytorch and sometimes the standalone binary.
+Currently, we have TF context implementation, which is used to be integrated with TensorFlow (both CPU & GPU), and base context implementation, which is used to be integrated with PyTorch and sometimes the standalone binary.

 #### RAL Execution Context